 We’ve been inspired by the many examples already shared with us of our beneficiaries changing their model, support and activities as they look to continue to provide practical and pastoral care and support to the people they help in the most effective way possible.

 In developing the Hope Beyond programme, we carried out an online consultation with our beneficiaries to better understand what they felt the key needs of people of all ages in their own communities would be as the longer term impact of Covid-19 becomes clearer.
-As a result, Hope Beyond funding will look to address these three themes:
+As a result, Hope Beyond funding will look to address these three aims:

 • Projects focused on growing community resilience and promoting mental and emotional health and wellbeing, including the provision of mental health and wellbeing support groups and 1:1 counselling for people of all ages (including clergy).